golang/proposal/design/44167-gc-pacer-redesign.md

 amount of noise, so smoothing over transient changes to this value is desirable.
 To do so, I propose using this measurement as the set-point for a proportional-integral (PI) controller.
+This means that the PI controller is always chasing whatever value was measured for each GC cycle.
+In a steady-state with only small changes, this means the PI controller acts as a smoothing function.

 The advantage of a PI controller over a proportional controller is that it guarantees that steady-state error will be driven to zero.